solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - For the password exec expiration, type `3480`
 - Select **Save**
-- Right click the new server, select **Connect**
+- Right-click the new server, select **Connect**

 > NOTE: `pgadmin` does have a password limit and the access token will exceed this limit.
 If for some reason pgadmin will not connect, fall back to using `psql`

 - Run the following to get an access token (be sure to login using a PostgreSQL admin with the proper Tenant ID when generating the access token):